moonpiedumplings/moonpiedumplings.github.io/projects/build-server-5/index.md

     version: 3.9.1
 ```

-Although this looks like the best setup, I don't know if it works, maybe only secrets can be decrypted?
+Although this looks like the best setup, I don't know if it works, maybe only kubernetes secrets can be decrypted?

+## Static Site

+I want to move my blog over to my own domain name.
+I think the easiest way to do this is.
+When [quarto](https://quarto.org/), the static site I use "publishes", what it actually does is push a copy of the compiled static site to another git branch, gh-pages.
+Github automatically reads from that branch and serves the site at `*.github.io` domains.

+I think I can do something similar with:

+* Flux git source that automatically pulls from that same branch every so often
+* Web server that mounts the git repo as a volume and serves from it.

+There is also this [forgejo static site server](https://git.gay/gitgay/pages-server), but I'm not going to be looking at that for now.

-## Nvidia Runtime
+## Forgejo

+# Misc Notes for later on:

+* https://github.com/stakater/Reloader — reload services in kubernetes when configmap or secrets change

 [Nvidia container toolkit apt docs](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installing-with-apt)